cocos/cocos-docs/en/audio-system/overview.md

 }
 ```

-> __Note__: `playOneShot` is a one-time play operation, there is no way to pause or stop the audio after it is played, and no way to register the `ended` event callback.
+> **Note**: `playOneShot` is a one-time play operation, the audio cannot be paused or stopped after playing, and you can't listen to the end-of-play event callback.

-## Web Platform Playback Restrictions
+## Playback Restrictions on the Web Platform

-Audio playback on the Web platform currently requires compliance with the latest [Audio Play Police](https://www.chromium.org/audio-video/autoplay), and even if the AudioSource component is set to `playOnAwake` it will not start until the first user input is received.
-An example is as follows:
+Currently, audio playback on the Web platform is subject to the latest [Audio Playback Policy](https://www.chromium.org/audio-video/autoplay), and even if the AudioSource component is set to `playOnAwake`, it will only start playing when it first receives user input.
+The first time user input is received, playback will begin.
+The example is as follows:

 ```typescript
 // AudioController.ts